No products in the cart

 I know what you’re thinking…this is supposed to be about donor relations, why are we talking about back office administrative procedures?
 I get it, this isn’t the sexiest part of development work, but it is critical to get it right.
 So, why is it so important?

 First, you must understand where your gifts are coming from.
 Your ability to segment your donors based on many different metrics will lead to a much higher return on investment on all fundraising activities.
 If your organization doesn’t currently have a way to track all donations and donors, talk to your leadership team about investing in software to assist you and your team in managing this information.
 There are many great programs out there, so do some research and find one that works for your organization’s needs and budget.
-(If you already have software in place, check out this great article on how to utilize those features!)

 Secondly, you have obligations to your donors to use their gifts in the manner for which they were given.
 Having processes in place to track restricted funds vs. unrestricted funds is essential.